Nobel-Justin/HaploHiC/demo/haplo_div/readme.txt

 < Operation >

+1. please download the alignment and database files.
-1. set variables in the 'setting.sh' file
+2. set variables in the 'setting.sh' file
-2. run the 'run.sh' file in this folder bash run.sh 1>olog 2>elog
+3. run the 'run.sh' file in this folder bash run.sh 1>olog 2>elog

 Wenlong Jia
 wenlongkxm@gmail.com
-2021-09-15
+2021-09-16